goldsborough/Writer-Tutorial/Part-3/part-3.md

 ## Counting words

-For the next extension, a word-count dialog, we'll create a new class in a separate file again.
+For the next extension, a word-count dialog that'll display the number of words and symbols in the document's selected and total text, we'll create a new class in a separate file again.
 So, in

 __`ext/wordcount.py`__: